enso-org/enso/app/gui/docs/CONTRIBUTING.md

     is in your `PATH`.

 - **Integration Tests** The integration tests are gathered in `integration-test` crate.
-One test suite can be run with command
+One test suite can be run with
-  `node ./run integration-test -- --test <suite-name>`, which spawn required Engine process and then set up the test server on localhost:8000 - open the page in Chrome browser to see the tests running.
+  `node ./run integration-test -- --test <suite-name>`.
+This will spawn required Engine process and then set up a server on localhost:8000 - open the page in Chrome browser to see the tests running.
 The `<suite-name>` is a name of the file in `integration-test/tests` directory without extension, for example `graph_editor`.
-The integration tests may have some side effects, e.g. leave new Enso projects in your workspace.
+  - The integration test can create and leave new Enso projects. **Keep it in mind when running the script with your own backend (the `--no-backend` option)**.
+The Engine spawned by the script will use a dedicated workspace created in temporary directory, so the user workspace will not be affected.
   - Note: in the future there will be possibility to run all tests suite headlessly.
 - **Linting** Please be sure to fix all errors reported by `node ./run lint` before creating a pull request to this repository.